Welcome

 Change only happens when we dare to be brave.

-That is why we must change the narrative:
+That is why we call upon you to change the narrative:

-– from seeing youth as people to protect, to seeing youth as drivers of real change.
+– from seeing youth as people to protect, to acknowledging youth as drivers of change.

-– from ignoring youth expertise, to recognizing the knowledge and solutions we already bring.
+– from ignoring youth expertise, to recognizing our solutions in all policy areas.

-Dear leaders, we don’t need you to give us a voice – we already have one.
+Dear Leaders, we do not need you to give us a voice – we already have one.

-What we do need is your trust and true collaboration.
+What we do need is trust, true collaboration, and implementation.

 And you will be surprised by the transformative potential of a generation – our generation – ready to shape a better world.

 But we cannot do it alone.
-Neither can you.
+And you cannot do it without us.

 So, dear leaders: practice what you preach.